jrd261/exp-docs/_pages/developers/reference/player-app-sdk.md

 - `uuid` The uuid of the device or consumer app to use for authentication.
 - `secret` The device's secret.
 We suggest using hash params to keep the secret off the wire.
 - `apiKey` The consumer app's api key.
+- `experience` The uuid of the experience to play.

 # App